xinruixie/CLCV22323/3/responsepaper.md

 Published by Stanford University Libraries, so its basic operation should be ensured.
 However, it seems that it has not been updated for a long time (at least on the front end), since the most updated info in many sections are nearly 10 years ago.
 I don't know if this may cause some issues in the future.
 Personal website of Elijah Meeks also needs to be updated: it's 404 not found now.
 ### openness or restriction of their data
 A
 A very obvious CSV export button on the right side of the website, and the actual export procedure is also clear-cut.
+Also got license issued by CC BY-NC 3.0.
 ### functionality of their interface and interaction with their data
 A
 Excellent, even interesting visualization maps and fine graphic design.
 As a new user, the website is easy to use and the design actually encourages you to explore it as you want.
-Tutorial section is also very easy to find.
+Tutorial section is very easy to find, too.
 ### connectivity across resources (under the principles of Linked Open Data)
 A
-Unique, valid, and identifiable http url.
-Also has a list of organized urls in sections like media and news.
+Unique, valid, and identifiable http URI.
+Also has a list of organized URI in sections like media and news.